Skip to content

 There are two licenses you can get to start working in the South Carolina plumbing industry.
 Follow these steps to get your desired plumbing license:

-All forms and documents can be mailed to the following address or online here
+All forms and documents can be submitted online or mailed to the following address:

 South Carolina Department of Labor, Licensing and Regulation